 Because after all, diet’s don’t work for many people.
 Dieting is ANYTHING that you do to pursue weight loss whether it be jazzed up as a ‘lifestyle’ or a full blow detox diet.
 Keep brainstorming ways that health can be supported outside of the pursuit of weight loss.

-It Isn’t Expected that We Immediately Ditch Dieting & Weight Loss Desires
+It Isn’t Expected that We Immediately Ditch the Diets & Weight Loss Desires

 Next, it isn’t expected that the desire for weight loss is eliminated.
 But, an active step to lessen the deafening message of weight loss, is to work on body acceptance.
 A lot of people think that ditching diet culture means suddenly falling in love with their body.
 I can easily say, that even your favourite body-positive Instagram influencer, has many bad days.
 Personally, I have a lot of bad days.
 But, I also recognise that it’s not about the bad days, but how I learn from them.